 8 Synchronization aspects

 8.1 Interaction latency

+8.1.1 Introduction

 Interaction latency is the time delay between the user interacting with a VR system and the system responding to that user interaction.

 Although other interactions in VR systems may be envisaged, the main feature of virtual reality, as stated in clause 4, is that the user is able to move and for the output sensory stimuli of the simulation to change in a manner which is consistent with those movements.
 It is well known that conflicts between the movement of the user and their senses, usually the visual and the vestibular senses (sensory conflict theory) may lead to nausea or motion sickness which in this case is known as virtual reality sickness.
 Therefore, from a performance point of view, the accuracy with which the movements of the user are reflected in the visual and audio cues and the latency before these cues respond to the user’s movements are key parameters for any VR system.